TomaszNowacki89/Data-Sience-Projects/README.md

 # Data-Sience-Projects
-The repository for all the data science projects I am doing
+The repository for all the data science projects I am doing as a hobby.